IdleAviation/b727200adv/README.md

 1. Build the Avionics
 ```
-$ cd b737-avionics && npm run build
+$ npm run build
 ```
-This will build all the avionics JS code and move it into the `html_ui` folder.
+This will build all the avionics JS code and move it into the `html_ui` folder in `PackageSources`.

 2. Build the project in MSFS

-At this point the aircraft will be available for use/work in MSFS.
+At the moment this must be done from within MSFS, so open the project and click 'Build All'.
+The build script will be updated to handle this eventually Once the package is built the aircraft will be available for use/work in MSFS.

 ### Who is 'Idle Aviation'?